 Shakespeare's The Taming of the Shrew is transposed into a modern setting and gives the age-old battle of the sexes a modern, African makeover.

 Kat (Kate in Taming of the Shrew) does not need a man - be it her husband or father - to tame her.
 It would be hard to escape the intrinsic chauvinism of that notion, but more importantly though, it is out of step with the character.

 The fiery Kat would never be "tamed" by anyone.
 The only person that will ever tame Kat is Kat herself.
 And after a series of life changing events, this is exactly what happens.

 Forced Love is fun, romantic and at the same time, holds up a mirror to this new emerging super-wealthy, super-urban class.
 The lead characters are caught up in the material trappings of this world but will be introduced to a simpler, more satisfying existence.

-The creative producer is Roberta Durrant and the co-directors are Itumeleng Wa Lehulera and Annalet Steenkamp.
+Produced by Penguin Films, the creative producer is Roberta Durrant and the co-directors are Itumeleng Wa Lehulera and Analet Steenkamp.